 and how you cannot bear them which are evil: [Yes, He’s got that right.]
 Continue reading

-I haven’t posted anything on my Here’s the Joy devotional blog for over six months.
-This is bad for a blogger.
-But, well, lots has been going on, including writing.
+I haven’t written anything for my Here’s the Joy devotional blog for over six months.
+But I really have been doing a lot of writing.

 In the spring I wrote and presented a three-hour presentation on domestic abuse for a local church here in Greenville, SC, based largely on Continue reading